© 2018. By Luis A. Marrero, M.A. RODP, LLP

 - Meaning Re-decision quizzes the client’s readiness to confront reality and commit to improving.

-- Meaning Replacement and Sustainment is the improvement phase where the meaningless is replaced by the meaningful, complementary skills are identified, learned, and practiced; and success is celebrated, reinforced, and sustained.
+- Meaning Sustainment is the improvement phase where success is celebrated, reinforced, and hence sustained.

 In practice, the AVR Method© has proven to be a powerful and meaningful tool, yet we encourage research on the method.

 Let’s now see how the LODA consultant makes a meaningful difference through a case study of a fine dining restaurant chain.
 I will place in brackets the phases of the AVR Method© to demonstrate progress.

 Case Study: Client Restaurateur